 It’s similar to a nominees account here in Malaysia.

-I’ve had readers asking about issues with withdrawal.
+I’ve had readers asking about issues with deposits and withdrawal.
 Ie. Taking your money out from eToro.

-If however, you’re still having problems withdrawing your money, you can just easily submit a help ticket and eToro will get back to you.
+If you happen to encounter problems withdrawing your money, you can easily submit a help ticket and eToro will get back to you.

 I myself have not had any issues with withdrawal.